 General.
-Bass, Berry & Sims PLC, Nashville, Tennessee, is Bond Counsel for the Series 2016 Bonds.
-Bond Counsel is of the opinion that, under existing law, relying on certain statements by the Metropolitan Government and assuming compliance by the Metropolitan Government with certain covenants, interest on the Series 2016 Bonds is:
+Bass, Berry & Sims PLC, Nashville, Tennessee, is Bond Counsel for the Bonds.
+A form of their opinion is attached as Appendix C. Their opinion under existing law, relying on certain statements by the Metropolitan Government and assuming compliance by the Metropolitan Government with certain covenants, is that interest on the Bonds:

-- excluded from a bondholder's federal gross income under the Internal Revenue Code of 1986, as amended (the "Code"); and - not a preference item for a bondholder under the federal alternative minimum tax; but - taken into account in determining the adjusted current earnings of certain corporations for purposes of the federal corporate alternative minimum tax.
+- is excluded from a bondholder's federal gross income under the Internal Revenue Code of 1986, - is not a preference item for a bondholder under the federal alternative minimum tax, and - is taken into account in determining the adjusted current earnings of a corporation under the federal corporate alternative minimum tax.

-The Code imposes requirements on the Series 2016 Bonds that the Metropolitan Government must continue to meet after the Series 2016 Bonds are issued.
+The Code imposes requirements on the Bonds that the Metropolitan Government must continue to meet after the Bonds are issued.
 These requirements generally involve the way that Bond proceeds must be invested and ultimately used.
-If the Metropolitan Government does not meet these requirements, it is possible that a bondholder may have to include interest on the Series 2016 Bonds in its federal gross income on a retroactive basis to the date of issue.
+If the Metropolitan Government does not meet these requirements, it is possible that a bondholder may have to include interest on the Bonds in its federal gross income on a retroactive basis to the date of issue.
 The Metropolitan Government has covenanted to do everything necessary to meet these requirements of the Code.

-A bondholder who is a particular kind of taxpayer may also have additional tax consequences from owning the Series 2016 Bonds.
+A bondholder who is a particular kind of taxpayer may also have additional tax consequences from owning the Bonds.
 This is possible if a bondholder is:

-- an S corporation, - a United States branch of a foreign corporation, - a financial institution, - a property and casualty or a life insurance company, - an individual receiving Social Security or railroad retirement benefits, - an individual claiming the earned income credit, or - a borrower of money to purchase or carry the Series 2016 Bonds.
+- an S corporation, - a United States branch of a foreign corporation, - a financial institution, - a property and casualty or a life insurance company, - an individual receiving Social Security or railroad retirement benefits, - an individual claiming the earned income credit or - a borrower of money to purchase or carry the Bonds.